updated November 2025

 ignoreregex =

 Note that some of that is copied from the standard /etc/fail2ban/filter.d/named-refused.conf file which we are overriding and may not be essential.
-It's the failregex line that's important and all that's needed now is to restart fail2ban and have bad guys jailed for several days.
+It's the failregex line that's important and all that's needed now is to restart fail2ban and have bad guys jailed.